-During Q3, 2021, the Company, through its 100% subsidiary Stellar Pacific Mali SARL, secured a 50.2 km2 Autorisation de Prospection Gold Permit in southwest Mali.
-The Namarana Authorization is located near the village of Namarana, Circle of Kangaba, region of Koulikoro, near the border with Guinea approximately 100 km W-SW west of Bamako, the capital.
+- During Q3, 2021, the Company, through its 100% subsidiary Stellar Pacific Mali SARL, secured a 50.2 km2 Autorisation de Prospection Gold Permit in southwest Mali.
+The Namarana Authorization is located near the village of Namarana, Circle of Kangaba, region of Koulikoro, near the border with Guinea approximately 100 km W-SW west of Bamako, the capital. - During Q4, the Company completed a detailed reconnaissance program.